 Scammers have started using a non-existent product delivery service called Yandex Delivery (derived from Yandex Go and Delivery Club) to steal Russians' banking details, according to analysts at Angara Security.

 The attackers send a link in an SMS message to the potential victim's phone, which leads to a phishing site.
-The scammers also call the user and "process" them over the phone, convincing them to enter their banking details on the page.
+The scammers also call the user and "process" them over the phone, convincing them to enter their bank details on the page.

 Angara Security reminded that you should not open suspicious links.
 It is better to find the delivery site in the browser and check its domain name against the company's official address on the Internet.

-Read more materials on the topic:
+Read more on the topic:

 - "Good insurance": Nabiullina told how many Russians have set a self-ban on loans